bertcafecito/disney-lorcana-datahub/README.md

 ### Star the Repository

 If you find this project useful, please consider starring the repository on GitHub.
 Starring a repository helps increase its visibility and lets others know that the project is valuable.
 It also provides motivation and support to the maintainers to continue improving the project.

+### Acknowledgements

+I would like to mention the following codebases and projects that inspired this repository:

+- [**Data Hub Template**](https://github.com/bert-cafecito/data-hub-template): A template for creating centralized data repositories for various datasets.

 ## License